nebunebu/DankMaterialShell/PLUGINS/README.md

 **Available Setting Components:**

 All settings automatically save on change and load on component creation.
-No manual `pluginService.savePluginData()` calls needed!

 **How Default Values Work:**